 Once we placed the requisite internal links for each article, we tracked how these metrics changed over a three-month period, with the idea that we could check back on the progress after six months, one year, etc. Here are the articles we updated to direct readers to “How to Improve Google Rankings: 10 Tried and Tested Ways,” including the anchor text we used:

-And here are the internal links we added from “The Beginner's Guide to Rich Snippets for 2020”to other articles on our blog.
+And here are the internal links we added from “The Beginner's Guide to Rich Snippets ”to other articles on our blog.

 At the beginning of the test, this is where each article stood in terms of our key metrics: